ACzarto/P1_Hidden_Markov_Model_Filter/README.md

 $$ Y = X + N$$

+The final goal of the algorithm is, based on the observable measurements $Y$, try to estimate the original state $X$.

 ### Mathematical Model

 The discrete-time state transitions are governed by the transition matrix $\Pi$, where the prior probability is updated at each step $n$ as